seh-GAH-toh/Pumpkin-Website/docs/en/config/logging.md

 :::

 ## Default Config
-By default, logging is enabled and will print with color, threads, and timestamp at the `Info` level.
+By default, logging is enabled at the `Info` level and will print with color, threads, and timestamps.

 :::code-group
 ```toml [features.toml]